nilium/codf/README.md

 following their name, as above.
 These are called parameters for lack of a better term.

-Parameters These must be one of the types described below.
+Parameters must be one of the types described below.

 ### Comments